acmerobotics/road-runner-quickstart/CONTRIBUTING.md

 Before you create a new branch for a new feature, make sure to pull the latest master so you have the most updated repo

-Then, after you confirm the acceptance of the PR, delete the old local branch like so:
+Then, after the acceptance of the PR, delete the old local branch like so:

 `git branch -d <branch-name-here>`